 Girls at The Academy of the Holy Cross are encouraged to participate, lead, compete and take risks.
 They become fearless leaders of today and tomorrow.

-Welcome to the 150th academic year of The Academy of the Holy Cross.
 Founded in 1868 by the Sisters of the Holy Cross, the Academy empowers young girls to become strong, courageous, compassionate, faith-filled young women.
 Following in the footsteps of Blessed Basil Moreau, the founder of the Congregation of Holy Cross, the Academy believes in a school filled with inspiration and innovation where all girls are able to find their full potential to become engaged citizens ready to succeed in a changing world.

 Our community of scholars, artists, athletes, faculty, parents, and friends flourishes within an atmosphere of mutual respect and understanding.
 Beyond the classroom, fields, and stage, Holy Cross young women are involved in Holy Cross Social Justice and Campus Ministry programs that allow them to develop a deeper sense of spirituality and purpose in the world.
 A Holy Cross education empowers each young woman to become her best self.